dharmeshkakadia/jezifm.github.io/_posts/2018-08-13-2-years-with-emacs.md

 Are you contented on what current software has to offer?
 And currently happy with your workflow?

 Then **NO** emacs is not for you.
-You are better of using Vim, Sublime or any IDE.
+You are better off using Vim, Sublime or any IDE.

 Its like the red pill or blue pill in the matrix.